AnEnigmaticBug/raytracer_in_a_weekend/README.md

 `raytracer_in_a_weekend` is my attempt at making a ray-tracer while following along the excellent _Ray Tracing in One Weekend_ guide.
 It also served as a good mini-project to brush up my Rust skills.

 The provided demo (in [random.rs](src/bin/random.rs)) renders a randomly generated scene.
-The scene consists of 2 planes + a collection of spheres with one of 3 types of materials:
+The scene consists of a collection of spheres with one of 3 types of materials:

 - Lambertian (matte)
 - Metal